umijs/umi/docs/guide/faq.md

 <img src="https://gw.alipayobjects.com/zos/rmsportal/mTaaEfxKkkGAQicDOSeb.png" />

-Upgrade the node version and make sure the version is 8 or above.
+Upgrade the node version and make sure the version is 8 or greater.

 ### `exports is not defined`